apcj-f5/nap-devsecops-demo/README.md

-# Demonstration of security in CI/CD pipelines using NGINX App Protect
+# Security in CI/CD pipelines with NGINX App Protect

 ---